HilscherAutomation/netPI-desktop-hdmi/README.md

 ##### Host network

-The container needs the "Host" network stack to be shared with the container.
+The container needs the Docker "Host" network stack to be shared with the container.

+Hint: Using this mode makes port mapping unnecessary since all the container's used ports are exposed to the host.
+This is why the container's used SSH server port `22` and VNC port `5900` are getting available on the host without a discrete port mapping.

 #### Getting started